PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-java.md

 ## NixOS

+The PolyMC NixOS package should already depend on the required java versions, but if it doesn't add that to your NixOS config:
 ```
 environment.systemPackages = [ pkgs.openjdk17 pkgs.openjdk8 ];
 ```
-Add that to your NixOS config.

 # Special cases